Massive Uncoordinated Multiple Access for Beyond 5G: iot DI

 \subsubsection{Efficient One-dimensional Search}

 Efficient one dimensional iterative search algorithms can be used to solve the optimization problem in \eqref{E1823288io}.
 In an iterative search method, the interval $[\lambda_{\rm{L}}, \lambda_{\rm{U}}]$ is repeatedly reduced on the basis of function evaluations until a reduced bracket $[\lambda_{\rm{L}}, \lambda_{\rm{U}}]$ is achieved which is sufficiently small.
 These methods can be applied to any function and differentiability of the function is not essential.
 An iterative search method in which iterations can be performed until the desired accuracy in either the minimizer or the minimum value of the objective function is achieved is the golden-section search method \cite{antoniou2007practical}.
-For a strictly unimodal function with an extremum inside the interval, the Golden-section search method finds that extremum, while for an interval containing multiple extrema (possibly including the interval boundaries), it converges to one of them.

 {\it Convergence of the Optimization Problem in \eqref{uerrrbvqw905}}: It has been shown that for an optimization problem whose objective function is the sum of a smooth and convex function and a non-smooth but block-separable convex function, block-coordinate descent optimization converges towards the global minimum of the problem \cite{tseng2001convergence}.
-In \eqref{uerrrbvqw905}, ${\|}{\RM{Y}}-\M{X}{\RM{U}}{\|}_{\rm{F}}^2$ is a smooth and differentiable convex function and $\sum_{k=0}^{K_{\rm{u}}-1} {{\|}\RV{u}_{{\rm{G}}_k}{\|}_2}$ is a separable penalty function, where ${{\|}\RV{u}_{{\rm{G}}_k}{\|}_2}$ is a continuous and convex function with respect to $\RV{u}_{{\rm{G}}_k}$.
+In \eqref{uerrrbvqw905}, ${\|}{\mathbf{Y}}-\mathbf{X}{\mathbf{U}}{\|}_{\rm{F}}^2$ is a smooth and differentiable convex function and $\sum_{k=0}^{K_{\rm{u}}-1} {{\|}\mathbf{u}_{{\rm{G}}_k}{\|}_2}$ is a separable penalty function, where ${{\|}\mathbf{u}_{{\rm{G}}_k}{\|}_2}$ is a continuous and convex function with respect to $\mathbf{u}_{{\rm{G}}_k}$.
 Thus, block-coordinate descent converges to the global minimum.

 A formal description of the $\ell_1-\ell_2$ mixed-norm \ac{sssr} \ac{iot} identification algorithm is summarized in Algorithm~\ref{euclidendwhilemmmmmeqqqq}.
 In Algorithm~\ref{euclidendwhilemmmmmeqqqq}, $M_{\rm{G}}$ and $M_{\rm{C}}$, denote the maximum number of iterations for the Golden selection search and the block-coordinate descent optimization, respectively.